ibm-cloud-docs/openwhisk/prep.md

 Each programming language has specific requirements to run, but most have the following general requirements:
 - The expected name for the entry point into the code is `main` by default.
 If your entry point is not `main`, a custom name can be specified when the action is created, so take note of that name.
 - Input parameters into your app and output results from your app must be formatted into a specific structure that can be passed between entities.
 The structure depends on your code language.
-For example, with Python apps, the parameters must be input into your app as a dictionary and the result of your app must be structured as a dictionary.
-Because you can also pass parameters in a structured objects to your action, like JSON for example, you might structure your code to expect an input parameter with JSON values from certain fields, like `name` and `place`.
+For example, with Python apps, the input parameters must be a dictionary and the result of your app must be structured as a dictionary.
+Because you can also pass parameters in a structured object to your action, like JSON for example, you might structure your code to expect an input parameter with JSON values from certain fields, like `name` and `place`.

-    JSON input example:
+    **JSON input example**
     ```json
     {"name": "Dorothy", "place": "Kansas"}
     ```
     {: codeblock}

-    JavaScript example:
+    **JavaScript example**
     ```javascript
     function main(params) {
         return {payload:  'Hello, ' + params.person.name + ' from ' + params.person.place};